opws/opws-dataset/docs/fields.md

 Values:

 - "all": demonstrably invalidates all sessions
+- "others": invalidates all sessions other than the one used to reset the password
 - "no": doesn't invalidate any logged-in sessions
   - Although this is less secure than the alternative(s), it's assumed to be the default.